Coalición Floresta Logo Coalición Floresta Search Buscar

 ________________________________________________________________ 3.
 List of members, representatives, and contacts of the Local Biological Corridor Council Local Biological Corridor Council ________________________________________________________________

-4. Date of the minutes of the constitution of the Local Council (must present a copy of the minutes):
+4. Date of the minute of constitution of the Local Council (a copy of the minute must be presented):

 ________________________________________________________________ 5.
 List of representatives by sector of the Board of Directors Board of Directors of the Local Biological Corridor Council:

-6. Date of the minutes of the constitution of the Board of Directors of the Local Committee or Council :
+6. Date of the minute of constitution of the Board of Directors of the Local Committee or Council:

-(*)(Thus reformed point 3) subsection a) above by means of resolution R-SINAC-CONAC-028-2011 of May 30, 2011) b) to determine if the Local Biological Corridor Council is current and endorsed by the Regional Council of the Conservation Area, a copy of the corresponding accreditation must be presented.
+(*)(Thus reformed point 3) subsection a) above through resolution R-SINAC-CONAC-028-2011 of May 30, 2011) b) to determine if the Local Biological Corridor Council is current and endorsed by the Regional Council of the Conservation Area, a copy of the corresponding accreditation must be presented.

 3

-1. After having complied with the previous requirements, the corresponding Conservation Area shall prepare a specific dossier (expediente) for the biological corridor.
-Said dossier (expediente) shall be safeguarded in the office of the Regional Biological Corridor Liaison of the respective Conservation Area, said copy shall be available to interested parties, 2.
-The biological corridor initiative and its dossier (expediente) must be presented by the Conservation Area before CONAC, for its approval and official recognition, 3.
-Once the biological corridor initiative is approved by CONAC, a copy of the dossier (expediente) certified by the Director of the Conservation Area, must be sent to the PNCB Coordination so that it prepares the administrative resolution, which shall be signed by the Executive Director of SINAC and published in the Official Gazette La Gaceta for its official recognition, 4.
-Every Local Council, that has complied with the previous steps and represents a biological corridor, shall automatically participate within the National Network of Biological Corridors of Costa Rica.
+1. After having met the previous requirements, the corresponding Conservation Area will prepare a specific file (expediente) for the biological corridor.
+Said file will be kept in the office of the Regional Liaison for Biological Corridors of the respective Conservation Area; this copy will be available to interested parties, 2.
+The biological corridor initiative and its file (expediente) must be presented by the Conservation Area to CONAC, for its approval and official recognition, 3.
+Once the biological corridor initiative is approved by CONAC, a copy of the file (expediente) certified by the Director of the Conservation Area must be sent to the PNCB Coordination so that it can prepare the administrative resolution, which will be signed by the Executive Director of SINAC and published in the Official Gazette La Gaceta for its official recognition, 4.
+Every Local Council that has completed the previous steps and represents a biological corridor will automatically participate within the National Network of Biological Corridors of Costa Rica.

 4